45 Years Ago: The Alice Cooper Band Falls Apart With ‘Muscle of Love’

 It all kicks off with the fairly pedestrian stomp of "Big Apple Dreamin," which strips away the band's trademark sound, favoring instead a pseudo-funk riff.
 In theory, it's great that the group would want to mix things up a bit, but once Cooper begins to sing, it doesn't even sound like the classic band.

 Still, things get back on track with the very next cut, "Never Been Sold," a riff-heavy hard-rock tune rooted in their familiar style, with the addition of horns and a throat-grabbing guitar solo leading the charge.
 It's followed by one of the band's most underrated songs, the dreamlike "Hard Hearted Alice," and "Crazy Little Child," which steps into something close to Dixieland jazz.

 Muscle of Love continues along this path, with songs like the gritty rocker "Working Up a Sweat" and the title track, the album's most Alice-like cut.
 There's also "The Man With the Golden Gun," written for the James Bond movie but rejected in favor of Lulu's song.
 Meanwhile, "Teenage Lament '74" coasts into soul territory, and the album-closing "Woman Machine" is another funk-based rocker that ends the LP on a rather underwhelming note.

-Little surprise that the band hit a detour not long after the album’s release.
+Little surprise that the band hit a detour not long after the album's release.
 Within a year, the Alice Cooper group would break up, and the singer kept the name for himself, embarking on a solo career that would get him back on the charts and into concert arenas.
-Most of the rest of the band formed Billion Dollar Babies, who released one album, “Battle Axe,” before calling it quits.
-A famous review of Muscle of Love from back in the day asked, “Has success spoiled Alice Cooper?”
+Most of the rest of the band formed Billion Dollar Babies, which released one album, "Battle Axe," before calling it quits.
+A famous review of Muscle of Love from back in the day asked, "Has success spoiled Alice Cooper?"
 In retrospect, all signs point to yes.